 Users should be aware that not all font managers, and possibly other utilities, will list font names exactly as you see them here.
 For example, Suitcase Fusion's interface lists Keyboard and Helvetica Neue Desk UI as having a period preceding their names, even though they are not listed as having a period as part of the name by the OS.
 Not even if you do a file listing in Terminal.
 Font Book also hides some fonts in its listings from the user in Snow Leopard and later, such as LastResort and Keyboard.
 But you shouldn't be removing those fonts anyway.

 Beginning with Lion, and likely from here forward, I would suggest users give up trying to use any Type 1 PostScript versions of Helvetica.
 Apple has tied their conflicting versions of Helvetica so closely to the OS, and in so many places, it is no longer easy to manage them.
 If you haven't already, purchase Adobe's or Linotype's new OpenType PostScript Helvetica fonts if you prefer, or require PostScript fonts for your output.
 They do not conflict with Apple's Helvetica fonts, so you don't have to fight with the OS supplied fonts as to which ones are active.
 Use Type 1 PostScript when you have to accurately reproduce a standing older project (see section 5 if this applies to you), but otherwise, avoid them.
+There is a bit of new hope regarding Type 1 Postscript Helvetica and Helvetica Neue fonts.
+See the minimum font list for Yosemite.

 One thing to be aware of when you disable Apple's Helvetica.dfont and HelveticaNeue.dfont, is that you are disabling quite a few fonts.
 This is because a .dfont is a suitcase which can contain any number of individual fonts.
 The following list is based on Mavericks.
 Mountain Lion and Lion do not have all of the Neue fonts listed here.